Components

 Rook-Ceph

-Kubernetes-native CephFS and S3-compatible object storage component, deployed as a successor to MinIO.
+Kubernetes-native CephFS and S3-compatible object storage component for Runtime.

 Agentic Friendly

-Technical preview Rook-Ceph is available as a technical preview.
-It is deployed alongside MinIO during a phased migration, and the STS-based S3 access path (rgw s3 auth use sts) is staged but not yet active — current S3 access uses static RGW credentials.
-Behavior and configuration may change before general availability.
+Note The STS-based S3 access path (rgw s3 auth use sts) is staged but not yet active — current S3 access uses static RGW credentials.
+This path will be enabled once the federated flow is validated.

 Component Category